INFRAFRONTIER / IMPC Stakeholder Meeting 2018

 Session 5: Gene editing in gene therapy of human (rare) diseases

-Pietro Genovese, San Raffaele Telethon Institute for Gene Therapy (SR-TIGET): Preclinical modeling highlights the therapeutic potential of hematopoietic stem cell gene editing for correction of SCID-X1.
+Pietro Genovese, San Raffaele Telethon Institute for Gene Therapy (SR-TIGET): Preclinical modelling highlights the therapeutic potential of targeted gene correction in hematopoietic stem/progenitor cells and T cells for the treatment of primary immunodeficiencies

 Michal Minczuk, University of Cambridge: Genome editing in mitochondria corrects a pathogenic mtDNA mutation in vivo